ZeinabDolatshahi/customer-churn-platform/README.md

 Customer Churn Platform is an end-to-end machine learning project for predicting customer churn from relational customer data.

-This project was inspired by a university Statistical Hackathon, where a customer churn prediction solution was developed using relational customer data.
+This project was originally inspired by a Statistical Hackathon where a predictive churn solution was developed using enterprise customer data.

+> **🔒 Confidentiality & Data Privacy:**
-Because the original datasets are confidential, this repository uses synthetic datasets that preserve the original data structure and workflow.
+> Because the original datasets are confidential, this repository utilizes statistically equivalent **synthetic datasets**.
+This approach preserves the original data structure, feature correlations, and machine learning workflow while ensuring strict GDPR compliance.

-The goal is to build a reusable machine learning platform that allows users to upload customer data, engineer features automatically, train machine learning models, and generate churn predictions.
+The goal is to build a reusable platform that allows users to upload customer data, engineer features automatically, train machine learning models, and generate churn predictions.

 ---